Mews/simpleaudiostretch/README.md

 ## Installation

-You can install the package by running the command\
-`pip install simpleaudiostretch`
+You can install the package by running the command `pip install simpleaudiostretch`
 ##  Features

 - Supports many different audio formats, including mp3, wav, and also raw audio data in the form of numpy ndarrays.
-- Its incredibly fast when working with raw audio data.
+- Its incredibly fast, especially when working with raw audio data.
 ## Usage/Examples

 **The full documentation for this package can be found [here](https://simpleaudiostretch.readthedocs.io/en/latest/simplestretch.html)**.